How to Define Post-MBA Career Goals in Your MBA Application?

 7. Show Evidence of Progress Toward Your Goals

-While you don’t need to have everything figured out, admissions committees do want to see what steps you are taking in the right direction.
+While you don’t need to have everything figured out, adcoms do want to see what steps you are taking to achieve your goals.

 Have you taken online courses in data analytics?
 Followed a mentor in your target industry?
 Attended industry conferences?
 Reached out to alumni or professionals in your desired field?